 So how does data storage change on a blockchain-based system?

 Firstly, there is increased security and immutability.
 Immutability is the feature of being unchangeable, drastically reducing the probability of data loss, theft, and manipulation.
-This will benefit industries across the spectrum since every organization has stores data, be it employee.
-However, blockchains will especially benefit those whose value proposition lies in data storage, such as public records, the internet of things, and cloud computing.
+This will benefit industries since every organization stores data, be it employees.
+In addition, blockchains will help those whose value proposition lies in data storage, such as public records, the internet of things, and cloud computing.

 This leads to the second benefit, tracking ownership.
-Leveraging the property of immutability and asymmetric cryptography, blockchains will reshape the digital rights management industry.
-For example, UJO is an oft-quoted player in the music industry who permanently stores music rights, allowing the artists to manage licensing on their own terms using smart contracts (removing the rent-seeking record labels from the equation).
+Blockchains will reshape the digital rights management industry by leveraging immutability and asymmetric cryptography.
+For example, UJO is an oft-quoted player in the music industry who permanently stores music rights, allowing the artists to manage licensing on their terms using smart contracts (removing the rent-seeking record labels from the equation).

 Thirdly, it gives the individual more privacy.
 This is because blockchains can demonstrate ownership without revealing the data, which can be done using various methods, including zero-knowledge proofs, proof-of-existence, and sharding.
 Not to mention that blockchains introduce innovative ways to store data in a decentralized way adding to privacy (and security).

 However, many challenges lie ahead before the mainstream recognition of blockchain-based data storage systems.
-Blockchains still have a long way to communicate interoperability, making the migration of data from one platform to another quite difficult.
+Blockchains still have a long way to communicate interoperability, making data migration from one platform to another quite difficult.
 Moreover, blockchains are still at an early stage of development where the adoption process is slowest, and network fees still quite unpredictable.